-Laurel Ridge is situated on a 240-acre estate, in the Yamhill-Carlton region of the Willamette Valley American Viticultural Area (AVA).
+Laurel Ridge is situated on a 240-acre estate vineyard, in the Yamhill-Carlton sub-appellation of the Willamette Valley AVA.
 The estate was fondly named Finn Hill when it was purchased by Laurel Ridge founder David Teppola in 1974, a nod to his Finnish heritage.

-The late 1960s and early 1970s saw the first investors were finding their way to the Willamette Valley from California with the hopes that Oregon would be an outstanding producer of cool-climate varietals like Pinot Noir.
-Among these investors was Charles Coury, who famously (and illegally) imported grape vines from France with which to plant his vineyard in Oregon.
-These are now known as the “suitcase clones” or the “Coury Clones,” and marked an important moment in the history of the Oregon wine industry.
-With the planting of these clones, other investors saw that Oregon had the soil types and climates necessary to produce world-class wines.
+Simultaneously, in the late 1960s and early 1970s Oregon saw the first wine pioneers making their way to the Willamette Valley from California recognizing that the valley climate and hillside slopes had the potential to grow outstanding cool-climate varietals like Pinot Noir.
+Among these investors was Charles Coury, who famously (and illegally) imported grape vine cuttings from France to plant his vineyard in Oregon.
+These “suitcase clones” or the “Coury Clones,” making their way to Oregon marks an important moment in the history of the rebirth of the Oregon wine industry.
+As luck would have it, David, pursuing his passion for wine, met Charles and his wine journey truly began.

 David’s passion for French wine and wine making techniques found a wonderful home inside the winery as his first vintage included Pinot Noir, and méthode champenoise sparkling wine.
-In 2006, David’s convictions about his Willakenzie Loam vineyard site were borne out.
-The Yamhill-Carlton AVA was approved as a sub-appellation of the Willamette Valley AVA and the wines from it began to distinguish Willakenzie Loam as a soil that consistently produces premier, award-winning, and distinctively unique Pinot Noir.
+He had many notable vintages in his first two decades, and in this time the rebirth of the Oregon wine industry took hold.
+By 2006, David’s convictions about his Willakenzie Loam vineyard site were borne out.
+The Yamhill-Carlton AVA was approved as a sub-appellation of the Willamette Valley AVA and the wines from it began to distinguish Willakenzie Loam as a soil that consistently produces premier, award-winning, and distinct Pinot Noir.